albedoklaus/cceesss2020/sheet01.md

 ![](sheet01_ex5_mu=-2.png)

-Here you can see a single attreacting fixpoint at 0.
+Here you can see a single attracting fixpoint at 0.

 ![](sheet01_ex5_mu=-1.png)